Dreaming381/Latios-Framework-Documentation/Myri Audio/Is Myri Right For You.md

 -   Apply uniform or directed audio
 -   Apply a basic constant tape-warp by scaling sampling rate and interpolating (linked time scaling and pitch shifting)
+-   An API for custom runtime audio processing

 If this is enough for your project, and your project makes heavy use of Unity’s ECS, then Myri may be a good fit.
 Audio sources as pure ECS entities means you